kilfour/QuickPulse/Docs/F_ArteriesIncluded/ArteriesIncluded.md

 // File.ReadAllLines(...) now equals ["hello", "filesystem"]
 ```
 When a filename is not explicitly provided, a unique file is automatically created in a .quickpulse directory
-located at the solution root (i.e., the nearest parent directory containing a .sln file).
+located at the nearest directory containing a .sln file (the solution root).

 The filename follows this pattern:
 ```bash